 Selectively Acquire and Develop Additional Burger King Restaurants.
 As of December 29, 2013, we operated 564 Burger King restaurants, making us the largest Burger King franchisee in the world.
 As a part of the 2012 acquisition, we received the ROFR and certain pre-approval rights to acquire additional franchised restaurants and to develop new restaurants.
 Due to the number of restaurants and franchisees in the Burger King franchise system and our historical success in acquiring and integrating restaurants, we believe that there is considerable opportunity for future growth.
 There are more than 2,000 Burger King restaurants we do not own in states in which we have the ROFR and pre-approval rights.
 Furthermore, we believe there are additional Burger King restaurants in states not subject to the ROFR that could be attractive acquisition candidates, subject to BKC's customary approval.
 While our primary focus recently has been on successfully integrating, remodeling and improving the profitability of the acquired BKC restaurants, we believe that the assignment of the ROFR and the pre-approval to acquire and develop additional restaurants provide us with the opportunity to significantly expand our ownership of Burger King restaurants in the future.
-We are currently negotiating to acquire approximately 20 Burger King restaurants from another franchisee for a cash purchase price of between \$6 million and \$10 million.
-The consummation of this potential acquisition will be subject to a number of conditions including, among other things, the execution of definitive agreements.
+We are currently negotiating a non-binding term sheet to acquire approximately 20 Burger King restaurants from another franchisee for a cash purchase price of between \$6 million and \$10 million.
+The consummation of this potential acquisition will be subject to a number of conditions including, among other things, the execution of definitive agreements and our ability to finance the purchase price.
 There can be no assurance that we will consummate the acquisition for such purchase price or at all.
-In the event we complete this potential acquisitions of additional restaurants from time to time, we currently have no understandings, commitments or agreements with respect to any material acquisitions.
+In the event we complete this potential acquisition, we intend to use a portion of the net proceeds of this offering to fund the purchase price.
+While we may evaluate and discuss potential acquisitions of additional restaurants from time to time, we currently have no understand